 The TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program is designed to cultivate a new generation of Japanese social entrepreneurs and community leaders (ages 18-25) who are prepared to make a positive difference in Japan, the United States, and around the world.
-Program participants are selected from a highly competitive, nationwide pool of applicants, to participate in a three week experiential leadership training in Seattle, Washington.
+Program participants are selected from a highly competitive, nationwide pool of applicants, to participate in experiential leadership training in Seattle, Washington, and activities in Japan.

-At the core of the program, the scholars work on a team project with prominent businesses and receive business mentoring from recognized Japanese American leaders in the Seattle community.
-The scholars also take classes in leadership and entrepreneurship, work with technology advisers to grow their ideas, and conduct site visits to social businesses and organizations.
+The scholars take classes in leadership and entrepreneurship, work with technology advisers to grow their ideas, and conduct site visits to social businesses and organizations.

-The program is run during the February-March period and August-September and also involves alumni activities back in Japan.
+The program is run during the July – November period and also involves activities back in Japan.

-This program is made possible by the generous sponsorship by Microsoft Japan Co., Ltd. For more information, click here (Japanese only).
+This program is made possible by the generous sponsorship by Microsoft Japan Co., Ltd. For more information about 2018 applications, click here (Japanese only).

 TOMODACHI Microsoft iLEAP Social Innovation and Leadership Program 2017